adamsilver/fdpb/01-a-registration-form.md

 </form>
 ```

-This form is made up 4 fields and a submit button.
+The form is made up 4 fields and a submit button.
 Each field is made up a of a control (the input) and its associated label.
 Labels are where our discussion begins.

 ## Labels

 Every form control that accepts user input needs an auxiliary `<label>`.
 The submit button (with `type="submit"`) doesn't need a label because it's `value` attribute acts as one and doesn't take input from the user.

 The label describes the form control which is important because without one, sighted users won't understand what they need to type.
-Visually-impaired people may use screen readers.
+Some people use screen readers.
 When a screen reader encounters an input without a label, it can only announce ‘text box’ which is meaningless.
 Also, browsers will set focus to the input, when clicking its label.
 This increases the size of the hit area, which is especially useful for motor-impaired users.

 ![Hit area](.)

-To *connect* an input to the label, the input's `id` and label's `for` attribute value must match and be unique to the page.
+To *connect* an input to the label, the input's `id` and label's `for` attribute value need to match and be unique to the page.
 In the case of the email field, the value is “email”:

 ```html
 <label for="email">Email address</label>